Blinded Flight

 Rector, PA

-This explainer video takes you inside the Powdermill Avian Research Center’s flight tunnel, where researchers test how birds perceive glass.
-The goal: to develop safer, bird-friendly window treatments that reduce the risk of collisions.
+At the Powdermill Avian Research Center, researchers use a specialized flight tunnel to study how birds perceive glass.
+The work is part of an effort to develop bird-friendly window treatments that reduce the risk of collisions.

 Photo